gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Thank you for rescuing us."

 "I'm glad we could help," Noxy said.
-"And—I'm sorry for your loss.
-Your losses," she amended.
+"And I really am sorry for your loss.
+Your losses,"
+she amended.

 The soldier dipped his head.